Disability Leadership Institute

 Meetings Times: 8:00am - 4:30pm

 Dr. Neuville’s current work is centered on designing coherent models of planning and program development within the systems of Education.
-Specifically he is working with teacher candidates to develop strategies that are founded on social justice and focused on true personalization.
-He serves as founder and Director of the Career & Life Studies program, an inclusive post-secondary program for students with intellectual disability at Millersville.
+Specifically, he is working with teacher candidates to develop strategies that are founded on social justice and focused on true personalization.
+He serves as founder and Director of Integrated Studies, an inclusive post-secondary program for students with intellectual disability at Millersville.
 Dr. Neuville created and serves as advisor for the first approved BA-MDST – Applied Disability Studies at Millersville University.
 He also serves as Principal Investigator – Office of Postsecondary Education funded TPSID and the PA Inclusive Higher Education Consortium

 Theotis W. Braddy, MSW